Carlos Ramos (umpire)

-Carlos Ramos (born 1971) is a Portuguese tennis umpire.
-Ramos, a gold badge chair umpire certified by the International Tennis Federation, is one of only two persons to have chair umpired a singles finals match in all four of the Grand Slam tournaments, the other being Alison Hughes.
+Carlos Ramos (born 1972) is a Portuguese tennis umpire.
+Ramos, a gold badge chair umpire certified by the International Tennis Federation, is one of only three persons to have chair umpired a singles finals match in all four of the Grand Slam tournaments, the other two being Alison Hughes and Louise Azemar Engzell.
 Ramos is also notable for umpiring many other high-profile matches and for penalizing several high-profile players during his decades-long career.

 Career

 Ramos' Wimbledon finals debut as chair umpire came at the 2007 Wimbledon Championships – Men's singles final between Roger Federer and Rafael Nadal.
 In 2008 he chair umpired the match in which Venus Williams defeated her sister Serena Williams at the 2008 Wimbledon Championships – Women's singles.
-In 2012 he chair umpired the London Olympics final between Andy Murray and Roger Federer, making Ramos the only umpire to have chair umpired a singles final at all four Grand Slam tournaments and the Olympics.
+In 2012, he chair umpired the London Olympics final between Andy Murray and Roger Federer, making Ramos the only umpire to have chair umpired a singles final at all four Grand Slam tournaments and the Olympics.
 He has also officiated a number of matches in the Davis Cup.

 A highly experienced umpire, Ramos developed a reputation for strict adherence to rules, to the point of being described as a "stickler".
 According to tennis experts, Ramos is one of the few umpires who isn't afraid to call a rules violation against elite players.

-Grand Slam Finals
+Grand Slam finals

-Ramos has been in the chair of a number of Grand Slam finals during his career which include:
+Ramos has been in the chair of a number of Grand Slam finals during his career, including: